SZXC-WG/LocalGen-new/content/releases/_index.en.md

 ---
 title: "Releases"
-description: "A curated timeline of LocalGen releases, from the earliest new-version builds to the latest developer updates."
+description: "A navigable LocalGen release timeline with direct links to the canonical GitHub release pages and assets."
 date: 2026-04-06T17:54:17+08:00
 draft: false
 weight: 30
 ---

-This section mirrors the public LocalGen release history and links every entry back to GitHub, where the canonical downloadable assets live.
+This timeline summarizes public LocalGen releases and links each entry back to GitHub.
+Use the linked GitHub page as the authority for tag names, dates, release notes, checksums when supplied, and downloadable assets.

-Use it when you want to choose a safe build with confidence, trace how the project evolved, or spot preview branches worth testing before they become the next stable milestone.
+The active source branch currently reports `6.0.0-dev`; that development identifier should not be treated as a published release by itself.
+Check whether an entry is marked stable or prerelease and verify that it offers an artifact for your platform.

-Locally, this site uses seeded public data.
-In GitHub Actions, the sync workflow refreshes the data with authenticated requests so the release timeline stays current.
+Release and repository metadata shown here is a synchronized snapshot and can lag behind GitHub between refreshes.
+For installation context, see [Downloads]({{< relref "downloads" >}}).